Or a champagne flute, or a jelly glass, or…

 I don’t know why it still surprises me when someone tells me they never use any sort of a calendar or planner.
 Perhaps it’s because I have never been able NOT to use a calendar, and admittedly I am a bit time-obsessed, but still…how do people keep it all in their heads?

 I think the short answer is, most of them don’t*.
 At least not past a certain age.
 I don’t mean that comment from a “senior moment” perspective but more from the view that as we get much past high school life starts getting in the way - there are just too many things to keep track of, plan, and act upon.
 Our heads really aren’t designed to hold every single piece of information they encounter, and if we don’t make some sort of conscious effort to choose how to retain what we need, we get into trouble.
-One of my favorite scenes from one of my favorite shows, Sherlock, details the consulting detective's conscious decision to get rid of an unnecessary (to him) piece of information - in this instance, the fact that the Earth orbits around the Sun:
+One of my favorite scenes from one of my favorite shows, Sherlock, details the famous detective's conscious decision to get rid of an unnecessary (to him) piece of information - in this case, the fact that the Earth travels around the Sun:

 Sherlock (in response to John Watson’s disbelief):